samaradel/www_threefold/www.threefoldtoken.com/content/faq/foundation-faq.md

 The ThreeFold Foundation, a transparent tokenized organization with three primary objectives:
 - Using our Token to build a new, neutral, “Edge” Internet,
-- Creating a safe digital currency with real utility backed by real assets and
+- Creating a digital currency with real utility backed by real assets and
 - Empowering our Token Holders to work alongside us

 ## What is the Corporate Structure of the Foundation?